MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 - You must be a Global Administrator to access the Copilot page.
 For more information, see [About admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles).

-## How to get to Settings tab on the Copilot page
+## How to get to the Settings tab on the Copilot page

 1. Sign in to the Microsoft 365 admin center.